openstack-archive/fuel-plugin-nsxv/doc/user/source/configuration.rst

 #.
 Enable HA for NSX Edges -- if you enable this option NSX Edges will be
    deployed in active/standby pair on different ESXi hosts.

 #.
-Bypass NSX Manager certificate verification -- disable this option if you
-   want Neutron NSX plugin to verify NSX Manager security certificate. *CA certificate file* setting will appear providing an option to upload CA certificate which emitted NSX Manager certificate.
+Which network will be used to access the nova-api-metadata -- select network
+   through which nova-api-metadata service will be available for NSX edge nodes.
+Currently two options are available *Public* and *Management* networks.

+   Sub item "Allocate IP address in management network for NSX metadata proxy" allocates IP address from OpenStack management network.

    To enable Nova metadata service, the following settings must be set:

 #.
 Init metadata infrastructure -- If enabled, instance will attempt to
    initialize the metadata infrastructure to access to metadata proxy  service, otherwise metadata proxy will not be deployed.

-#.
-Use management network to access the nova-api-metadata -- configure
-   nova-api-metadata service to listen on OpenStack management network.
-If disabled nova-api-metadata will listen on Public network.

 #.
 Allocate IP address in management network for NSX metadata proxy --
    automatic IP address allocation, if disabled then user have to manually